-The Working Group on the issue of discrimination against women in law and in practice will present a thematic report on women deprived of liberty to the 41st session of the Human Rights Council in June 2019.
-This report will be produced in the context of the Working Group focus on key areas affecting the human rights of women and girls and will aim at reasserting women’s right to equality and countering rollbacks in this area.
+The Working Group on discrimination against women and girls presented a thematic report on women deprived of liberty to the 41st session of the Human Rights Council in June 2019.
+This report was produced in the context of the Working Group focus on key areas affecting the human rights of women and girls and aims at reasserting women’s right to equality and countering rollbacks in this area.

-The Working Group intends to take a comprehensive approach to the issue by including various forms of restriction or interference with women’s personal liberty or movement by state and non-state actors, including on the basis of their sex and prescribed gender roles.
+The Working Group takes a comprehensive approach to the issue by including various forms of restrictions or interference with women’s personal liberty or movement by state and non-state actors, including on the basis of their sex and prescribed gender roles.
 Thus, deprivation of liberty of women and girls can manifest in a variety of settings, ranging from detention in penitentiary institutions to different forms of forced confinement, because of decisions by authorities, families, communities or private groups.
-The report will examine the causes, nature and extent of the deprivation of liberty of women and girls, with particular attention to the impact of multiple and intersecting forms of discrimination against women and girls.
+The report examines the causes, nature and extent of the deprivation of liberty of women and girls, with particular attention to the impact of multiple and intersecting forms of discrimination against women and girls.

 In this regard, the Working Group sought inputs from States and other stakeholders to inform the preparation of this report in line with its mandate to maintain a constructive approach and dialogue with States and other stakeholders to address discrimination against women in law and practice.

 List of submissions- Thematic report on deprivation of women’s liberty

 Responses from National Human Rights Institutions